sophiechhoeu/portfolio/README.md

 My wireframe which I've kept the basic structure of but have amended through the developmenet of the site.

 The theme the code can be found:
-If you download the Personal Portfolio.rb from the public file, you'll have a copy of it locally.
+If you download the Personal Portfolio.rb from the public file, you'll have a copy of it locally at [Axure](https://github.com/sophiechhoeu/portfolio/tree/master/public/Personal_Portfolio_wireframe)
-[Axure](https://github.com/sophiechhoeu/portfolio/tree/master/public/Personal_Portfolio_wireframe)

 ### Style guide - font, theme, colours, pinterest